 Our session times are:

-We are now offering afternoon nursery places, children who attend the Nursery during the morning can stay for the full day (8:30 - 3:00) at a cost of £10.00.
-If staying all day children are asked to bring a packed lunch or they can order a school dinner costing £2.22 per day.
+Children who attend the Nursery during the morning can stay for the full day (8:30 - 3:00) at a cost of £10.00.
+If staying all day children are asked to bring a packed lunch or they can order a school dinner costing £2.30 per day.

-Once a month we hold a coffee morning where parents/carers are invited to come for a cup of tea/coffee and a chat.
-The coffee mornings usually have a focus based on things we are doing in the unit.
+Each Half Term we hold a coffee morning where parents/carers are invited to come for a cup of tea/coffee and a chat.
 They are very informal and it a great opportunity to build relationships with other parents and staff.